 A doctor can prescribe these drugs in the appropriate amount that will ease the pain and put the individual at the smallest risk for addiction.
 The difficult thing is that some pain overrides the drug’s action and produces too much difficulty for the user.

 Even individuals who use prescription opioids as prescribed might find themselves addicted when their treatment ends.
+Prescription drug addiction can be deceptive, unlike illegal street drugs you are lulled into a sense of security as a doctor gave them to you originally.

 Those instances are mitigated by the intervention of doctors and the adjustment of the medication.
 Some people might have to ween off the medication to avoid withdrawals and other negative effects.